-In this famous art lesson plan you will learn about Joan Miró and look at some of his most famous paintings.
-You’ll talk about what you see in his drawings and we’ll introduce the idea of art motifs.
+In this famous art lesson plan we’ll try an art project inspired by Joan Miró.
 We’ll have fun making and playing with an art dice, and be encouraged to see drawing as playful and something to enjoy.
 We don’t need to focus on creating a perfect drawing – let’s have fun with art!

 Joan Miró art lesson for children

 In this lesson you will be able to:

 :: learn about Joan Miró and see some of his most famous paintings

 :: talk about art, sharing their own opinions